maelsilvatt/college-library-management-app/README.md

 <img src="database-example.png" alt="database-example">

-> Based on an evaluative work by the faculty, this repository contains an application that simulates a
+> Based on an evaluative work by my college, this repository contains an application that simulates a
 > college library, with three levels of access (users, administrators and librarians).

 ### Adjustments and improvements